TanStack/query/docs/guides/important-defaults.md

 - Stale queries are refetched automatically in the background when:
   - New instances of the query mount
   - The window is refocused
-  - The network is reconnected.
+  - The network is reconnected
-  - The query is optionally configured with a refetch interval.
+  - The query is optionally configured with a refetch interval

 If you see a refetch that you are not expecting, it is likely because you just focused the window and React Query is doing a `refetchOnWindowFocus`.
 During development, this will probably be triggered more frequently, especially because focusing between the Browser DevTools and your app will also cause a fetch, so be aware of that.